svelytskyy/csvprocessor/README.md

 4. Change the property : point root path to your csv files in fileprocessor.properties

-1. To read very large CSV files it was implemented CSV parser.
+1. In order to read very large CSV files, CSV parser was implemented.
-	POC was done on Apache commons-csv parser and it was found that it loads all document into RAM which is not our case.
+	POC was done on Apache commons-csv parser, and it was found that it loads the whole document into RAM which is not our case.
 Thats why own CSV parser was implemented which reads CSV records sequentially.
 	The parser was based on CsvLexicalAnalyzer class which makes analysis of CSV record based on RFC 4180 standard.